OctopusDeploy/docs/docs/administration/reporting.md

 - Isn't deleted when a project/environment is deleted

-## What about information on concurrent users, web front-end performance, etc.?
+## What about information on concurrent users, web front-end performance, etc.? {#Reporting-Whataboutinformationonconcurrentusers,webfront-endperformance,etc.?}

 You may want to look at [enabling HTTP logging](/docs/how-to/enable-web-request-logging.md).